This Oatmeal Craisin Cookie is a giant, soft, delicious cookie loaded with tons of oatmeal, dried cranberries, and rich dark chocolate chips.

 Yes, you can freeze baked oatmeal cookies.
 Just wrap each cookie individually in plastic wrap then place them in a zip-top bag.
 You can store them in the freezer for up to 3 months.

 You bet!
-You can keep your cookie dough in an airtight container in the refrigerator for up to four days before baking.
+You can keep your cookie batter covered in plastic wrap or in an airtight container in the refrigerator for up to four days before baking.

 Yes!
-Just scoop out the cookie dough portions, place them on a cookie sheet lined with parchment paper, and freeze them.
-Then, place the frozen balls in a zip-top freezer bag.
+Scoop out the cookie dough portions, place them on a cookie sheet lined with parchment paper, and freeze them.
+Then, place the frozen cookie dough balls in a zip-top freezer bag.
 Be sure to label the bag with the date and cooking instructions.
 Freeze the cookie dough for up to 3 months.

 Let's Stay in Touch